A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 lingering illness of several months’ duration, Benjamin Young passed away at

 his home at Gretna, last Saturday evening.
-Mr. Young was one
+Mr. Young was

-most of his life.
-He was a son of the
+the most of his life.
+He was a son of

-went to the Gretna district, and farmed there successfully for many
+man he went to the Gretna district, and farmed there successfully for many

 years.
 For about twelve years he lived